Suzuki Program

 Music reading is usually taught from the beginning stages.

-Music is initially learned by ear through repeated listening to recordings; music reading is not added until the child is fluent in the language of music (just as with oral language acquisition), and has developed basic technical proficiency.
+Music is initially learned by ear through repeated listening to recordings; music reading is added once the child is fluent in the language of music (just as reading builds on oral fluency), and has developed basic technical proficiency.

 Parents may attend lessons (and are often encouraged to do so) but are not required to attend.